ejduwell/revCorrStim/README.md

 - Run the Stimulus ( [jump to section](https://github.com/ejduwell/revCorrStim/tree/main?tab=readme-ov-file#running-an-experiment) )
 - Generate CIs/SIs ( [jump to section](https://github.com/ejduwell/revCorrStim/tree/main?tab=readme-ov-file#ci--si-generation) )

 In general, each of these aspects of the revCorrStim repository were intentionally created to stand alone as seperate "modules."

+Base images are pre-generated and saved in an output subdirectory located within '/revCorrStim/images'.
+You'll notice that base images have obnoxiously long names.
+This is because they are named systematically such that all pertinent parameter values are encoded in the file name.
+These parameters are then read out when they are loaded by the stimulus presentation program.

+Similarly, noise images are also pregenerated and saved in a subdirectory within /revCorrStim/noise.

 This approach allows users to create multiple different versions of an experiment with various base image / noise combinations, but run them all with the same centralized stimulus presentation program and analyze the output data with the same analysis software.

 <p align="center">
   <div style="text-align: center;">
-  ** NOTE: before you can run the stimulus, you will first need to:
+  **NOTE: Consequently, before you can run the stimulus, you will first need to:

   1) generate base & noise images
   2) update a number of parameters to point the stimulus presentation program to these images.